Blake Edwards

 The Profile

-Blake Edwards (1922–2010) was an American film director, screenwriter and producer, best known for comedies such as the Pink Panther series and The Party and for dramas such as Days of Wine and Roses.
-He frequently collaborated with actor Peter Sellers and composer Henry Mancini.
+Blake Edwards was an American film director, screenwriter and producer known for elegant comedy, incisive satire, and character-driven drama.
+He created the Pink Panther series, directed Breakfast at Tiffany’s and Days of Wine and Roses, and frequently collaborated with composer Henry Mancini and actor Peter Sellers.

 Who knows Blake Edwards?